-Rule 191 Right of petition
+Rule 201 Right of petition

 - 1. Any citizen of the European Union and any natural or legal person residing or having its registered office in a Member State shall have the right to address, individually or in association with other citizens or persons, a petition to Parliament on a matter which comes within the European Union's fields of activity and which affects him, her or it directly. - 2.
 Petitions to Parliament shall show the name, nationality and permanent address of each petitioner. - 3.
-Petitions must be written in one of the official languages of the European Union.
+Where a petition is signed by several natural or legal persons, the signatories shall designate a representative and deputy representatives who shall be regarded as the petitioners for the purposes of this Title.